alexandergerber/courses-tsa/chapter1.md

 xp: 100
 ```

 In this course we will use some of the functionality the `forecast` package provides.
-The functions of this package require data of class `ts`.
+Functions of this package require data of class `ts`.
 We start with the `autoplot()` function.
 For a single time series it does not make a big difference whether we use `plot()` or `autoplot()`, however, `autoplot()` makes it easier if we want to add additional information to the plot as we will see later.

 `@instructions`
-- Load the `forecast` package
+- Load the `forecast` package.
-- Plot the closing prices using the `autoplot()` function
+- Plot the closing prices using the `autoplot()` function.

 `@hint`